It's not a pill. It's the WATCHMAN Implant

-Your doctor will then prescribe a medicine called clopidogrel (also known as Plavix®) and aspirin for you to take for 6 months.
-After that, you’ll continue to take aspirin on an ongoing basis.
-A very small number of patients may need to keep taking blood thinners long term.
+- Option A: Your doctor will prescribe anti-platelet medicine called clopidogrel (also known as Plavix®) and aspirin for 6 months.
+At your 6-month appointment, your doctor may stop the antiplatelet medicine and you’ll continue to take aspirin on an ongoing basis.

 The WATCHMAN Implant is the most implanted device of its kind approved by the U.S. Food and Drug Administration (FDA) for reducing the risk of stroke in people with atrial fibrillation not caused by a heart valve problem.

-More than 150,000 WATCHMAN procedures have been performed worldwide.
-With almost 20 years of clinical trial and real world experience - including 10 clinical trials - WATCHMAN has a proven safety record.
+More than 300,000 WATCHMAN Implant procedures have been performed worldwide.
+With almost 20 years of clinical trial and real world experience - including 10 clinical trials - the WATCHMAN Implant has a proven safety record.

 Important Safety Information